-- The Maximum STEM Price should be \$245/MWh; and - The Alternative Maximum STEM Price should be \$100.65/MWh + 19.670 multiplied by the Net Ex Terminal distillate fuel cost in \$/GJ.
+- The Maximum STEM Price should be \$351/MWh; and - The Alternative Maximum STEM Price should be \$227.88/MWh + 19.256 multiplied by the Net Ex Terminal distillate fuel cost in \$/GJ.

-At \$16.43/GJ Net Ex Terminal Price the proposed Alternative Maximum STEM Price is \$424/MWh.
+At \$16.43/GJ Net Ex Terminal Price the proposed Alternative Maximum STEM Price is \$544/MWh.

-The most significant influences on the Alternative Maximum STEM Price have been the increase in the fuel price, driven by the recovery in the world oil price since early 2016, and the increase in the variable O&M costs, driven by the increase in the start cost due a greater number of expected starts per annum for Pinjar.
+The most significant influences on the Alternative Maximum STEM Price have been the increase in start costs due to the new calculation methodology and the increase in the fuel price, driven by the recovery in the world oil price since early 2016.

-The increase in the Maximum STEM Price since last year's assessment has primarily been driven by the increase in the start cost counterbalancing the decrease in the forecast spot gas price.
-The increase in the distillate price and the decrease in the standard deviation of the distillate price have also contributed to the slight increase in the Maximum STEM Price as they have raised the cap on sampled spot gas prices.
+The increase in the Maximum STEM Price since last year's assessment has also primarily been driven by the increase in the start cost due to the new calculation methodology, although the decrease in the forecast spot gas price has had a negative price impact.
+The increase in the distillate price and the decrease in the standard deviation of the distillate price have also contributed to the increase in the Maximum STEM Price as they have raised the cap on sampled spot gas prices.
 These impacts are also summarised in Appendix F.

-Table 17 summarises the prices that have applied since July 2012 and the subsequent results obtained by using the various methods.
+Table 16 summarises the prices that have applied since July 2012 and the subsequent results obtained by using the various methods.
 New values are rounded to the nearest dollar amount.